-FIGURE 5.
-RESULTS OF THE SENSITIVITY ANALYSIS FOR ANTICOMPETITIVE PRACTICES (3-YEAR MOVING AVERAGES IN MILLIONS OF EUROS)
+FIGURE 4.
+RESULTS OF THE SENSITIVITY ANALYSIS FOR ANTICOMPETITIVE PRACTICES (EUROS)

-For mergers, various values were also defined, based on the best practices of competition authorities, which can be used as the parameters needed to estimate the savings generated by competition authorities' interventions in this area19.
+For mergers, we defined also various values based on the best practices of competition authorities, which can be used as the parameters needed to estimate the savings generated by competition authorities' interventions in this area18.
 The values are shown in Table 9.